nextflow-io/nextflow/docs/vscode.md

 : Specifies the folder path to the JDK.
 Use this setting if the extension cannot find Java automatically.

 `nextflow.paranoidWarnings`
-: Enable additional warnings for things like future deprecations, discouraged patterns, and so on.
+: Enable additional warnings for future deprecations, potential problems, and other discouraged patterns.

 ## Language server